Blaizzy/mlx-embeddings/docs/Gems,-Eggs-and-Perl-Modules.md

 Note that this will install some other dependencies like `Module::Install`.
-Then put the appropriate incantation in your shell’s startup, e.g. for `.profile` you insert the below, for others see the [`local::lib`](https://metacpan.org/pod/local::lib) docs.
+Then put the appropriate incantation in your shell’s startup, e.g. for `.profile` you'd insert the below; for others see the [`local::lib`](https://metacpan.org/pod/local::lib) docs.

 ```sh